SimunPauli/transit-reconstruction-engine/README.md

    (`bbox_buffer_m`).
 2. Stops are filtered to those that serve a mode relevant to that station (S-train, metro, rail, or tram).
-3. Among the remaining stops, the closest one whose name meets a minimum cosine similarity threshold (`station_name_threshold`) against the TU station name is selected.
-If no stop clears the threshold, the closest stop by distance is used.
+3. Among the remaining stops, the closest one whose name meets a minimum name-similarity threshold (`station_name_threshold`, scored via rapidfuzz `WRatio`) against the TU station name is selected.
+If no stop clears the threshold, that mode is left unmatched for that station rather than guessed by distance alone.

 The result is a lookup table — `tu_gtfs_station_df` — mapping `(otp_mode, tu_station_name)` → `gtfs_station_id`.
 This is used later to constrain